 I enjoy the process of figuring out how things work.
 I enjoy making messes.
 I like getting expected results and unexpected ones.
 As it turns out, I'm into math AND art, and I use my training as an engineer and problem-solver every single day as an art instructor.

-In a TAB (Teaching for Artistic Behavior) classroom, students are treated as artists.
-They choose what art projects they work on and what materials they use.
+In a TAB Studio, the child is the artist; the role of an instructor is to facilitate the students' creativity, not to dictate what projects and what style or art they choose to do.
+Students choose what art projects they work on and what materials they use.
 They are encouraged to play, to try, and to discover what works and what doesn't on their own.
-They are also prompted to spend more than one class period creating artwork, allowing them a chance to dive deep into the planning and execution of their area of interest.
+Students are also prompted to spend more than one class period creating artwork, allowing them a chance to dive deep into the planning and execution of projects in their particular area of interest.
 TAB programs also include periods of reflection and critique, building confidence and community in the classroom.
-The role of a teacher in a TAB classroom is mainly to facilitate the students' creativity, not to dictate what projects and what style or art they choose to do.

 Primary Teacher, grades 1 & 2

-I am incredibly blessed and excited to be teaching with Shady Oak Primary’s team of master administrators and teachers for the third year.
+I am incredibly blessed and excited to be teaching with Shady Oak Primary’s team of master administrators and teachers for the fourth year.
 Before coming to Shady Oak, I taught a bilingual first grade class (Spanish and English) in Bryan, Texas.